suryanshsingh2001/ZombaLand/README.md

 A First Person Shooter Zombie Survival Game.

 ## Goal
-Shoot or Sprint your way out in a Zombie infested island to reach a top secret facilty to get to safety.
+Stranded in an inhabited island, with a load of guns and a dying flashlight,you find you are not alone.
+Escape your way out of this zombie infested island!

 ## Controls
 use WASD or arrow keys to navigate <br>